anitanasimi/OOP-Term-Project/README.md

 2. Enabled error messages to be sent to error.log by altering the errorhandler middleware.

 3. Passwords stored in database are now hashed by bcrypt.
+As well, authenication is done with bcrypt compare sync.

+4. Error messages show up in webpage following any problems with user login or registration (incorrect credentials or non-unique email).

 ## Week of Mar 20 to Mar 26
 Gary Yu